Geotab study finds nearly 40% of UK fleet vehicles could go electric today and still save money

 - Of the UK passenger vehicle fleets today, over 40% could be replaced with a range-capable fully electric vehicle.On-route charging strategies can help tip the balance.
 Daytime charging can increase vehicle range capability from 35% to over 50%.

-The ban of new petrol and diesel vehicles is swiftly approaching: 2030 for passenger vehicles, 2035 for vans and hybrids and 2040 for heavy goods vehicles.
+The ban of new petrol and diesel vehicles is swiftly approaching: 2030 for passenger vehicles and vans; 2040 for heavy goods vehicles.
 With this, a number of businesses and public sectors have set ambitious targets for fleet electrification.

 For example, Saint Gobain UKI is aiming for their company car fleet of over 3,000 vehicles to be fully-electric by 2023, Centrica has set an ambitious target of 2025 for the whole fleet and the UK Government has committed to electrify the entire fleet of government cars and vans by 2027.